Why am I ashamed of a breakup?

 If the thought of separation comes up during a partnership, an emotion often appears that you did not expect at that moment: you are ashamed because you want to separate or have separated.
-You can find out here what shame actually is and the reasons behind it in the event of a breakup.
+You can find out here what shame is and the reasons behind it in the event of a breakup.

 Definition shame